-As we get to know each other better, we learn more about the underlying causes of your weight gain.
-For instance, you might be stress-eating or have intense cravings or even food addictions.
-You might have unhealthy habits like snacking while watching TV or eating to comfort or distract yourself.
+As we get to know each other and you feel more comfortable sharing, we learn more about the underlying causes of your weight gain.
+For instance, you might be using food to comfort yourself, have intense cravings that lead to late-night eating or drinking, or even have food addictions.

 Create a Vision and Set Meaningful Goals

-Many of my clients have attempted to lose weight multiple times and feel like they failed as if nothing works.
-As a result, they have a fear of disappointing themselves and don’t dream big.
-They know very well what they don’t like about being overweight but don’t necessarily know what they want.
+Many of my clients have attempted to lose weight multiple times.
+They gained back all the weight they lost and feel as if nothing works.
+As a result, they don’t believe they can be successful, fear disappointing themselves, and don’t dare to dream big.
+They also have a detailed knowledge of what they don’t like about being overweight but don’t necessarily know what they want instead.

 Thinking I don’t want this extra weight is like getting in a taxi and saying: “I don’t want to go to the airport.”
 Okay, where is it you do want to go?
 It’s helpful to give your mind clear directions on what you want to accomplish.
-Besides, when we focus on the negative side, it’s hard to get inspired and stay committed to making changes.
+Besides, it’s hard to get inspired and stay committed to making changes when we focus on the negative side.

-It’s essential to have a weight loss mindset, to connect with your values to create a vision that will keep you motivated and engaged.
+It’s essential to connect with your values to create a vision that will keep you motivated and engaged.
 What kind of person do you want to be, and how can weight loss help you become that person?
 Get specific answering this question.

 You want to create goals that are genuinely compelling and meaningful to you.
 Think of something related to but not weight itself.
-For example, I want to do my favorite yoga classes, or I want to feel confident to have my picture taken.
-I want my friends to compliment me on my looks, or I want to be comfortable traveling on an airplane long distance, I want to play with my kids on the playground.
+For example, I want to lean forward easily to tie my shoes or feel confident to have my picture taken.
+Some more examples: I want my friends to compliment me on my looks, be comfortable traveling on an airplane long distance, want my knees to feel strong, or play with my kids on the playground.

-After we figure out what’s in the way of you losing weight and your vision, it’s time to start taking steps that will eventually get you to your goals.
+After we figure out what’s in your way of losing weight and defining your vision, it’s time to start taking actions that will eventually get you to your goals.

-One of the most common mistakes that I see my clients make is that they try too hard to lose weight.
+One of the most common mistakes I see my clients make is trying too hard to lose weight.
 They make such drastic changes to their life that it becomes way too complicated and overwhelming to sustain.

-Instead, I propose to create a step-by-step plan to address food, environment, and mindset gradually.
+Instead, I propose creating a step-by-step plan to gradually address food and eating patterns, environment, and mindset.
 You get to decide where you want to start.
 Of course, I make suggestions and recommendations, but you are the decision-maker.